 There are a few things you need to get started in the wonderful world of Pixels

+First and Most important...
 Make sure you do not overwhelm yourself.
 I have seen many folks excited about starting a show and they go big the first year.
 Will that work?
-It might but many will become frustrated and sell all of their stuff within the first couple of years.
+It might but there is a danger of becoming frustrated and that causes some quit and sell all of their stuff within the first couple of years.

 I would start small, like with a Mega Tree or outline the house and windows.
 Learn it without all of the stress and it will be fun!

 QUESTION : What kind of Lights should I buy?

 The most Common Pixel is the Bullet style that is shaped like a bullet and the square style which… you guessed it, is shaped like a square.

 The most common pixel type is the WS2811 which almost ALL controllers can control.

 So when you are ordering you most likely will be ordering some like this

 12V / WS2811 / IP68 / Bullet Pixels / 18 gauge Black wire / 4 inch spacing / 100 Count / with Pigtails